 If required, we may place a jelly like or pink play dough material on your skin where you are being treated.
 This is called bolus.
 We use this when we need the radiation dose very close to your skin.

-Example of bolus
+Example of bolus, (colour may vary)

 The mask will feel quite warm when we first lay it on your skin.